You are here

 There are four national parks in Latvia:

-- Gauja National Park – the largest and oldest in Latvia, where 2/3 of all caverns and grottoes in Latvia are located
+The largest and oldest in Latvia, where 2/3 of all caverns and grottoes in Latvia are located.

-- Kemeri National Park – known for the unique Kemeri Marsh and famous for its natural mineral springs and medicinal mud
+Known for the unique Kemeri Marsh and famous for its natural mineral springs and medicinal mud.

-- Razna National Park – established to protect the diversity of biotopes in Lake Razna and nearby
+Established to protect the diversity of biotopes in Lake Razna and nearby.

-its Blue Hills that, thousands of years ago, formed the shores of the Baltic Ice Lake
+Known for its Blue Hills that, thousands of years ago, formed the shores of the Baltic Ice Lake.

 The national parks are meant to protect natural values, such as Gutmanis Cavern, the widest and highest one in the Baltics.
 They are home to rare bird species, including the corn crake that is slowly disappearing in Western Europe, and a variety of wildlife, for example, such large specimen as elks.